wenjun-cheng/wenjun-cheng.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 This is Wenjun Cheng.
 I am an undergraduate student pursuing dual degrees in Electronic and Computer Engineering at Shanghai Jiao Tong University and Robotics Engineering at University of Michigan.
-My research interests lie at the intersection of AI and robotics, with a focus on autonomous systems and intelligent perception.
+My research interests lie at the intersection of AI and robotics.

 ## Education {#education}
 * B.S. in Electronic and Computer Engineering, Shanghai Jiao Tong University, 2023-2027 (expected)